19 Must-Have Items That Will End Up Saving You Money

 Cable TV is almost a thing of the past.
 With smart TV technologies and affordable devices like the Roku, people are ditching traditional viewing options.
 The Roku is a portable streaming stick that connects you to everything from Netflix to Hulu on your regular TV so you can give up your cable plan for good.

 A draft stopper might not be an exciting purchase, but it will save you money in the long run by keeping air in and out of your home.
 The long snake-like device ensures that the money you spend on energy heating or cooling your home doesn’t escape through the cracks—literally.
-These are 15 things you never thought of borrowing to save money.

 Put every last drop of toothpaste to work with this eco-friendly dispenser.
 In addition to portioning out your toothpaste, the organizer keeps your brushes clean and organized.